-The Adult Education Teaching Credential Program is planning to start enrolling teacher candidates on Monday, May 5, 2025.
+The Adult Education Teaching Credential Program at Santa Clara Unified School District is now enrolling teacher candidates.

 Here are some FAQ’s: